THEME PARK ITINERARIES

 My biggest tip to save time and money:

 Do a split stay!
 Stay one night at a Signature Resort (Loews Royal Pacifica is usually the cheapest) which gets you Universal Express Unlimited Passes for both the day you check in and the day you check out.
-These passes are usually very expensive so 2 days of these passes for everyone in your group is a huge savings!!
+These passes are usually very expensive, so 2 days of these passes for everyone in your group is a huge savings!!
 Then spend your other nights at a cheap hotel nearby.
-There are plenty of good hotel options around.
+There are plenty of good hotel options around (see a few options below).

-There are also other lower levels of Universal Resort Hotels that get you early entry into the parks and free transportation which will save on parking.
-These hotels are not right next to Universal and Island of Adventure like the others, but a short bus ride away.
+There are also other lower-levels of Universal Resort Hotels that get you early entry into the parks and free transportation, which will save on parking.
+These hotels are not right next to Universal and Islands of Adventure like the others, but a short bus ride away.
 My tip above is still my #1 suggestion, but these are a great second choice if a Signature Resort doesn’t fit your budget.
 If you stay at one of these, be sure to take advantage of early entry for Islands of Adventure!

 The longer you stay, the less you’re paying per day.